tcheukueppo/tcheukueppo/README.md

 ### Scripts

-  - [taski](https://github.com/tcheukueppo/taski) Taski is a front-end to cli application use for daily activities
+  - [taski](https://github.com/tcheukueppo/taski) Taski is a front-end to cli applications use for daily activities

 <div align="center">